Whisker Wellness

 How CBD Works (And Why It's Not a Drug)

-CBD (cannabidiol) works by interacting with your dog’s endocannabinoid system, a biological network that regulates mood, pain, and anxiety.
-Unlike THC, CBD doesn’t produce a “high.”
-Instead, it promotes a sense of calm and wellbeing.
+CBD (cannabidiol) works by interacting with your dog's endocannabinoid system, a biological network that regulates mood, pain, and anxiety.
+Unlike THC, CBD doesn't produce a "high."

 For dogs with separation anxiety, CBD helps by:

-• Reducing the physiological stress response
+• Reducing the physiological stress response.

-• Promoting relaxation without sedation
+• Promoting relaxation without sedation.

-• Moderating excessive reactions to triggers
+• Moderating excessive reactions to triggers.

-• Supporting healthy sleep patterns
+• Supporting healthy sleep patterns.

-• Reducing the physical symptoms of anxiety
+• Reducing the physical symptoms of anxiety.

 Choosing Quality CBD (Because Not All Products Are Created Equal)